jankotek/mapdb-site/doc/htreemap.rst

 HTreeMap maintains LIFO Expiration Queue for each segment, eviction traverses queue and removes oldest entries.
 Not all Map entries are placed into Expiration Queue.
-For illustration, in this example the new  entrues never expire, only after update (value change) entry is placed into Expiration Queue.
+For illustration, in this example the new entries never expire, only after update (value change) entry is placed into Expiration Queue.

 .. literalinclude:: ../src/test/java/doc/htreemap_expiration_create_update.java